buggedcom/phpvideotoolkit-v2/README.md

 ```
 ###Non-Blocking Saves

-The default/main save() function blocks PHP untill the encoding process has completed.
+The default/main save() function blocks PHP until the encoding process has completed.
 This means that depending on the size of the media you are encoding it could leave your script running for a long time.
 To combat this you can call saveNonBlocking() to start the encoding process without blocking PHP.

 However there are some caveats you need to be aware of before doing so.
 Once the non blocking process as started, if your PHP script closes PHPVideoToolkit can not longer "tidy up" temporary files or perform dynamic renaming of %index or %timecode output files.
-All repsonsibility is handed over to you.
-Of course, if you leave the PHP script open untill the encode has finished PHPVideoToolkit will do everything for you.
+All responsibility is handed over to you.
+Of course, if you leave the PHP script open until the encode has finished PHPVideoToolkit will do everything for you.

 The code below is an example of how to manage a non-blocking save.